betterscientificsoftware/bssw.io/Articles/Blog/2021-12-HPCAndScienceProcessCulture.md

 <!---
 Publish: yes
-Topics: Projects and organizations, Software engineering
+Topics: Strategies for more effective teams, Reproducibility
 --->